 - There’s been an affair, but we want to repair our marriage.

 - By the time we get home from work and the kids’ events, we have to prepare dinner, do homework and get the kids to bed.
-We’re exhausted.
-We don’t have enough time for each other.
+We’re too exhausted to enjoy quality time together.

 - You will learn communication skills, the backbone of a healthy relationship.